ar-android/mini/README.md

 This app is very lightweight, i add new feature as my knowledge increases.
 So this is the feature of this lightweight terminal text editor.

-- Display cursor
+- Display cursor.
-- Display message version
+- Display message version.
-- Read text
+- Read text from file.
-- Move arrow top, left, right and bottom
+- Move arrow top, left, right and bottom.
-- Move to end row and start row using PageEnd and PageHome
+- Move to end row and start row using `PageEnd` and `PageHome`.
-- Move to up row and bottom row using PageUp and PageDown
+- Move to up and bottom row using PageUp and PageDown.
-- Close editor using `ctl + x`
+- Close editor using `ctl + x`.
+- Vertical Scrolling.
+- Horizontal Scrolling.
+- Configurable tab rendering.
-- Vertical Scrolling
+- Scrolling with `PageUp` and `PageDown`.
+- Status Bar in Bottom and display help message.
+- Edit and save a file.
+- Create a new file.

 ## TODO

 I have so much idea base on my preferences, but for now this project just started i will adding some basic feature.

-- Horizontal Scrolling
 - Edit text
 - Highlihgt